hyperledger-labs/fabric-smart-client/samples/fabric/iou/README.md

 ### Describe the topology of the networks

-To test the above views, we have to first clarify the topology of the networks we need.
+To test the above views, we first describe the topology of the networks we need.
 Namely, Fabric and FSC networks.

 For Fabric, we can define a topology with the following characteristics: